 - Cash (never send money to Thailand though!)

 There are plenty of options for accommodation in Chiang Mai.

-Most students sort this out themselves, but to save you the hassle SEE TEFL can make reservations for air-conditioned rooms in the near by area.
+Most students sort out their own accommodation, but to save you the hassle, SEE TEFL can make reservations for air-conditioned rooms in the near by area.

 It might be a good idea to book into a hotel a week before your course starts, and then look for a cheaper guesthouse to stay at while completing the course.